China’s Liquor Market in 2019

 China is currently one of the world’s biggest spirits consumers.
 While local liquor continue to dominate the market, there is a growing demand for foreign brands.
 In 2017, the country brought in 52.81 million liters of liquor, increasing import volume and value by 27.69% and 37.75%, respectively.

-In the past years, there is an apparent shift in the Chinese’s taste and preference in spirits.
+In the past few years, there is an apparent shift in the Chinese’s taste and preference in spirits.
 While baijiu remains as China’s favored drink, a huge number of consumers are trying out imported brands.
 The rise of the country’s middle class population, as well as the increasing incomes, have allowed many to afford premium and more expensive alcohols.